Rising Son Records

 In the four years following Woodstock, Hardin released four albums, none of which did particularly well.
 In spite of being booked at Woodstock, he was better known as a songwriter (Rod Stewart's "Reason To Believe" and the often covered "If I Were A Carpenter") than as a performer.
 During the '70s he split his time between the U.S. and the U.K. and became increasingly hooked on hard drugs.
 In 1980, he died of an overdose of heroin and morphine at the age of 39.

 Woodstock transformed Havens from a Greenwich Village favorite to an international star.
 Since then, he hasn't stopped working, releasing 23 albums, most recently Nobody Left To Crown in 2008.
-He continues to tour, and in August 2009 performed at the site of the original Woodstock stage for the festival's 40th anniversary.
+He continued to tour, and in August 2009 performed at the site of the original Woodstock stage for the festival's 40th anniversary.
+Havens died at age 71 in 2013.

 Hendrix was the closing act at Woodstock.
 His scheduled Sunday night performance didn't happen until mid-morning Monday, long after all but a few thousand of the original crowd of half a million had gone home.
 He died just over a year later, reportedly choking to death after consuming an excess of wine and sleeping pills.
 His Woodstock bandmates included bassist Billy Cox, who went on to do solo and session work; Juma Sultan (congas) recorded with a number of jazz artists; and Jerry Velez (percussion) who has collaborated with a variety of artists, and worked as an event producer and music director.
 Larry Lee (vocals/guitar) died in 2007; Mitch Mitchell